mimersql/mimersql-rdb-migration/migrate/readme.md

 ## Performing the Migration

-The migration process will unload the SQL schema and all tables with data from Rdb, then translate the schema to Mimer SQL and load the data.
+The migration process will unload the SQL schema and all tables with data from Rdb, then translate the schema to Mimer SQL and load the data, and then optionally execute some custom SQL.

 First, run: